cryptocomicon/CryptoNite/README.md

 By choosing an appropriate memory size and number of iterations for CrytoNite, it is possible to target only CPUs with AES hardware support and low latency memory.
 No other device would be able to complete a single hash within the block time.

-For verification, intermadiate hash data may be saved to the blockchain and used by a highly parallel (GPU) algorithm to verify each block efficiently.
+For verification, intermediate hash data may be saved to the blockchain and used by a highly parallel (GPU) algorithm to verify each block efficiently.

 ## Command line